Is It Safe To Drink From Galvanized Pipes?

 You can find the century’s old homes in some neighborhoods in your area.
-They are coveted by interested buyers because of their style, location, and charm.
+Interested buyers covet them because of their style, location, and charm.
 If you have lived in an older home for some years, you have done your fair share of remodeling your home.

-However, studies show that galvanized pipes can pose potential health risks to people.
-Because of their age, older homes are prone to have galvanized pipes in their plumbing system.
+However, studies show that galvanized pipes can pose potential health risks.
+Older homes are more likely to have galvanized pipes in their plumbing systems.

-One of the major health risks of people in the United States is lead in drinking water.
-Indeed, the city’s water is generally safe.
-However, the plumbing system in most older buildings and historic homes poses potential health risks to the people.
+One major health risk in the United States is lead in drinking water.
+Although the city’s water is generally safe, the plumbing system in most older buildings and historic homes poses potential health risks.

-Thus, in this article, we will discuss how lead can contaminate the water.
-In addition, we will discuss the risks of having galvanized pipes.
-Finally, we will also discuss the methods to prevent lead in our drinking water.
+Thus, this article will discuss how lead can contaminate water, the risks of having galvanized pipes, and how to prevent lead from entering drinking water.

 Benefits of Galvanized Pipes

-When galvanized pipes were first used, homeowners prefer them since they were less costly than copper.
+When galvanized pipes were first used, homeowners preferred them since they were less costly than copper.
 These kinds of pipes are chosen in large construction projects, especially for outdoor plumbing.

 Indeed, galvanized pipes are less expensive than copper.
 Furthermore, it is more durable than plastic.

-One more benefit of galvanized pipes is that they have a wider diameter that can allow more water to pass through them when compared to copper.
+Another benefit of galvanized pipes is their wider diameter, allowing more water to pass through them than copper.

 Life Expectancy of Galvanized Water Pipes

 Even under the best conditions, galvanized plumbing will corrode over time.
-The typical lifespan is from 25 to 40 years.
-But in areas where there is hard water, your pipes can fail more quickly.
+Its typical lifespan is 25 to 40 years, but the pipes can fail more quickly in areas with hard water.

 While the pipes appear fine on the outside, they can be rusting on the inside.
 The deposits on the interior can build over time.
 This can restrict the water flow and decrease the water pressure inside the home.